 - Connection / Love - Instinctively, humans are social creatures.
 From the moment we are born, we have a need to connect with situations (people really) and with people.
 The greatest fear people have when you drill down is the fear of not knowing if they will be enough and/or that they will be loved.

 - Contribution - The desire to contribute something of value, to help others and to make the world a better place is definitely a need and can be found in all of us.
 People contribute in countless ways each day of their life.
-For example, we work in order to make money but also in order to contribute of value to society.
+For example, we work to make money but also to contribute value to society.
 Have you ever visited a retirement home and seen the number of people there who are just waiting to die?
 After retiring, their method of contributing has essentially disappeared.
 Those who manage to find new ways of contributing tend to live longer and happier lives.

 These needs can be fulfilled using empowering or disempowering beliefs.
-By redefining how we are going fulfil these needs, we gain the power to control our lives and achieve the results we are after.
+By redefining how we are going to fulfil these needs, we gain the power to control our lives and achieve the results we are after.

-It is interesting to note that a situation in our lives which meet two or more of the first four needs will be the driving force behind most behaviours.
+It is interesting to note that a situation in our lives which meets two or more of the first four needs will be the driving force behind most behaviours.
 The power of belief is what creates and controls our habits.
 The last two needs control our ability to create fulfillment in our lives.